-Below is the Notice of Privacy Practices as of May 2018.
+Below is the Notice of Privacy Practices.
 This Notice can change so to make sure you're viewing the most recent version, you can request the current version from Member Services.
 Phone numbers are printed on the back cover of this booklet, or view it on our website at www.anthem.com/ca/privacy.